banj-oe/IRLStreamingforFreeorCheap/README.md

 ## Additional iPhone apps that can use SRT/SRTLA

-Moblin is currently under development but has 1080p60 SRT/SRTLA HEVC goodness baked in already.
-Reently made it to the app store, but there is also TestFlight link for betas on the github https://github.com/eerimoq/mobs
+Moblin is _the_ way to stream from an iphone/ipad/macos.
+App store available but also for the latest get the testflight on the github https://github.com/eerimoq/mobs and join the discord.

 StreamCast Pro based on Larix API, can do cool Picture in Picture using both cameras or side by side using front and rear cameras https://apps.apple.com/us/app/streamcast-pro/id6443880300